WaterLily-jl/WaterLily.jl/README.md

 ## Multi-threading and GPU backends

 WaterLily uses [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) to multi-thread on CPU and run on GPU backends.
-The implementation method and speed-up are documented in our [paper](https://physics.paperswithcode.com/paper/waterlily-jl-a-differentiable-and-backend), with costs as low as 1.44 nano-seconds measured per degree of freedom and time step!
+The implementation method and speed-up are documented in the [2024 paper](https://physics.paperswithcode.com/paper/waterlily-jl-a-differentiable-and-backend), with costs as low as 1.44 nano-seconds measured per degree of freedom and time step!

 Note that multi-threading requires _starting_ Julia with the `--threads` argument, see [the multi-threading section](https://docs.julialang.org/en/v1/manual/multi-threading/) of the manual.
 If you are running Julia with multiple threads, KernelAbstractions will detect this and multi-thread the loops automatically.